This page describes how costs are incurred in Pinecone. For the latest pricing details, see Pricing.

 List

-List has a fixed cost of 1 RU for every call, with up to 100 records returned per call.
+List has a fixed cost of 1 RU per call, with up to 100 records per call.

 Write units

-Write units (WUs) measure the storage and compute resources used by upsert, update, and delete requests.
+Write units (WUs) measure the storage and compute resources used by the following write requests:

 Upsert

-An upsert request uses 1 WU for each 1 KB of the request, with a minimum of 1 WU per request.
+An upsert request uses 1 WU for each 1 KB of the request, with a minimum of 5 WUs per request.
 When an upsert modifies an existing record, the request uses 1 WU for each 1 KB of the existing record as well.

 For example, the following table shows the WUs used by upsert requests at different batch sizes and record sizes, assuming all records are new: